 Fine example of the world's newest architecture is the

 scene of numerous cultural events, and most have something to do

 Poland's cult venue for high-brow entertainment.

-Century-old Bohemian hideout in its 1908
+Century-old Bohemian hideout in its 1908 Art Noveau

-for Jewish Culture
+Center for Jewish

 19th-century prayer house turned modern cultural venue

 safeguards and presents heritage of Poland’s Jews.